OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 recent notes from the OSM API and synchronize them with the local database that maintains the complete history.

-> **Note:** This script can be run manually or via cron, but for production environments, the daemon mode (`processAPINotesDaemon.sh`) is recommended for better performance and lower latency.
+> **Note:** This script can be run manually for testing, but for production environments, the daemon mode (`processAPINotesDaemon.sh`) is **REQUIRED**.
+The daemon provides better performance and lower latency than manual execution.

 ## Main Features